 3. Basque Country

-In the afternoon take a siesta or the cable car up Monte Urgull.
-In the evening book an excursion to a Basque cider house (Sagardotegia).
-And don't forget to taste the best pintxos in San Sebastian.
+In the afternoon take a siesta or the cable car up to the Monte Urgull.
+In the evening, book an excursion to a Basque cider house (Sagardotegia) and don’t forget to taste the best pintxos in San Sebastian.

 The authentic Sagardotegia close in the late spring and reopen for cider season!
 Whether you come for the beach, the shopping or simply to enjoy the architecture and gastronomy of Spanish Basque Country, San Sebastian will not disappoint.

-Favourite Place to Stay: Maria Cristina Hotel - A Luxury Collection Hotel
+Favorite Place to Stay: Maria Cristina Hotel, A Luxury Collection Hotel, San Sebastian *****

 Top Thing To Do in San Sebastian: Gourmet Pintxo Tour